-Yahweh worshipers appear to have acquired some Persian ideas after the Persians liberated the Yahweh priesthood around 539 BCE.
-With Judah under the authority of the Persian empire, Persian officials and their families and colonies of Persian merchants settled there.
-And with them were their Persian temples and priests.
-It appears that some of the cultural diffusion common in history was on its way in tiny Judah.
-Yahwists were adopting numerous Persian ideas such as a hierarchy of angels, demons in conflict, Satan as an evil force, reward and punishment after death, the immortality of the soul, the coming of a final judgment in a fiery ordeal, and resurrection.
-These were a part of Persia's Zoroastrian religion, said to have been accepted by some of Judah's common of people but resisted by the priesthood, the Sadducees, with their more rigorous adherence to Judaic ideology.
+Judaeans appear to have acquired some Persian ideas after the Persians conquered Babylon, liberated the Jehovah priesthood there and around 539 BCE and extended their empire to Judaea.
+With Judaea under the authority of the Persian empire, Persian officials and their families and colonies of Persian merchants settled there.
+And with them came Persian temples and priests.
+And we have no reason to believe that the cultural diffusion common in history didn't apply.
+Various ideas from the Zoroastrian worship of the Persians appeared among Jehovah worshippers: a hierarchy of angels, demons in conflict, Satan as an evil force, reward and punishment after death, the immortality of the soul, the coming of a final judgment in a fiery ordeal, and resurrection.
+These were ideas resisted by the Jewish priesthood, the Sadducees, with their more rigorous adherence to Judaic ideology.
 (JewishEncyclopedia.com writes of points of resemblance between Zoroastrianism and Judaism as "many and striking.)

 According to legend, Zoroastrianism had its origins in a prophet named Zoroaster (also known as Zarathustra).
 Modern scholars trying to date Zoroaster have put him in the 900s BCE.
 Traditionally he has been dated from 628 to 551 BCE.
 Legend has him as a cobbler in Bactria, once upon a time occupied by Iranians but today a part of Afghanistan and Tajikistan.
-The Jewish encyclopedia describes him as originally a Magian priest who "appears to have reformed or purified the creed of the Magi."
+The Jewish Encyclopedia describes the prophet Zoroaster as originally a Magian priest who "appears to have reformed or purified the creed of the Magi."

 Legend describes Zoroaster as having had a vision of Mazda as all wise and the source of all justice and goodness, from which all other divine supporters of goodness emanated.
 Zoroaster perceived wickedness and cruelty as residing in Mazda's adversary: the Devil.
 Here, according to Zoroaster, was the answer to why righteous people suffered.